Your support is crucial for advancing the CHEERS Act and helping the hospitality industry; click below to take action:

 The bill empowers retailers by expanding existing sustainability tax credits to cover the installation of new keg and tap systems, the most environmentally friendly way to distribute and sell beer.

-• There are more than 16 million Americans working by thousands of hospitality businesses of all sizes.
+There are more than 16 million Americans working in thousands of hospitality businesses of all sizes.

 FAQs